-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
 This sheet talks about nausea and vomiting during pregnancy (NVP).
 This information should not take the place of medical care and advice from your healthcare provider.

 What is nausea and vomiting of pregnancy (NVP)?

 NVP or “morning sickness” is the most common medical condition in pregnancy.
-It affects 50-80% of pregnant women.
+It affects up to 80% of pregnant women.
 NVP symptoms can range from mild to severe.
 The symptoms can happen at any time during the day or at night.
 Symptoms can include nausea, dry heaves, retching and/or vomiting.
 NVP usually begins between 4-9 weeks of pregnancy, and peaks between 7-12 weeks.
 In most women, symptoms go away between 12-16 weeks of pregnancy.
 Up to 15% of women will continue to have symptoms up to 20 weeks of pregnancy or until delivery.

 If the symptoms of NVP first start at the 10th week of pregnancy or later they may be due to other causes and should be discussed with your healthcare provider.

-Are there effective treatments for NVP?
+Are there treatments for NVP?

 Are there other lifestyle changes that I can try to help with my NVP?

-- eating small meals or a snack every 1-2 hours,
+- Eating small meals or a snack every 1-2 hours,

-- drinking cold or partially frozen fluids daily (8 cups),
+- Drinking cold or partially frozen fluids daily (8 cups),

-Prenatal vitamins may trigger NVP, as the iron may cause greater symptoms, upset stomach and/or constipation.
+Prenatal vitamins may trigger NVP, as the iron may cause greater symptoms, upset stomach and/or cause constipation.
 Discuss this with your healthcare provider if you are having trouble taking your prenatal vitamin.

 Could my nausea and/or vomiting be due to something other than pregnancy?

 Discuss your NVP and any other symptoms with your healthcare providers, as there are other medical conditions that cause nausea and vomiting.
 For example, symptoms of heartburn, indigestion and/or acid reflux (such as burning, burping, belching, or nausea at night) affect 40-85% of pregnant women, and over 50% of symptoms will appear during the first trimester.
-Some women find relief when avoiding fatty/acidic foods, and when elevating the head of the bed to sleep on an incline (to raise the head higher than the abdomen).
+Some women find relief when avoiding fatty/acidic foods, and when elevating the head of the bed to sleep on an incline (raising the head higher than the abdomen).

 Another example, a bacterial infection called Helicobacter pylori, has been associated with HG.
 Testing for this bacterium is recommended for women with a history of severe NVP or HG.
 If a woman is positive for this bacterium, she can be treated during her pregnancy.
-Your health care provider can help to determine if there are other possible medical causes for your NVP symptoms
+Your healthcare provider can help to determine if there are other possible medical causes for your NVP symptoms.

 Please click here for references.